lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 This metadata isn't cheap: pointers in CHERI are 128-bits wide, but the effective address space is still at most 64-bit (I don't know the exact upper bound, all that matters is that addresses *fit* in 64-bit).
 Now 128-bit is *really* bloated, so in C(++) CHERI actually gets help from our old nemesis [The Wobbly C Interger Hierarchy](https://gankra.github.io/blah/rust-layouts-and-abis/#the-c-integer-hierarchy).

-C makes a distinction between intptr_t ("a pointer-sized integer") and ptrdiff_t/size_t ("offset-sized integers").
-Under CHERI, intptr_t is 128-bit and ptrdiff_t/size_t are 64-bit.
+C makes a distinction between `intptr_t` ("a pointer-sized integer") and `ptrdiff_t`/`size_t` ("offset-sized integers").
+Under CHERI, `intptr_t` is 128-bit and `ptrdiff_t`/`size_t` are 64-bit.
 It can do this because the address space is still only 64-bit, so anything that refers to offsets or sizes can still be 64-bit.

 Ok so you might have two burning questions at this point: how on earth can this possible work if I can just scribble over a pointer and corrupt its metadata, and why did you say it's actually 129-bit.
 As it turns out, those are the same question!

 I find the best way to conceptualize this is to think of it like [ECC (Error Correction Code) RAM](https://en.wikipedia.org/wiki/ECC_memory).
 In ECC RAM, each RAM stick actually has more physically memory than it claims, because it's transparently using that extra memory to correct or detect random bitflips.
 So there's all this extra memory *somewhere* but as far as a compiler or programmer are concerned, the memory looks perfectly normal and doesn't have any weird extra bits.

 CHERI does the same thing, but the extra 129th bit the hardware is hiding from you is a "metadata is valid" bit.
 You see, to properly manipulate pointers in CHERI you need to access the memory/registers containing a pointer with specific instructions for that task.
-If you try to manipulate them some other way (say by memcopying random bytes over it), the hardware will disable the "metadata is valid" bit.
-Then if you try to use the pointer *as* a pointer, the hardware will see your metadata can't be trusted and fault/kill your process.
+If you try to manipulate them some other way (say by memcpying random bytes over it), the hardware will disable the "metadata is valid" bit.
+Then if you try to use it *as* a pointer, the hardware will see your metadata can't be trusted and fault/kill your process.

 It's friggin' neato!

-(A lot of the issues we'll see with integrating Rust with CHERI will actually look a lot like issues with *segmented architectures*, but I have never used those so I would just be vaguely gesturing at them and handwaving.
+(A lot of the issues we'll see with integrating Rust with CHERI will actually look a lot like issues with *segmented architectures*, but I have never used those so I will just be vaguely gesturing at them and handwaving.
 Just keep in mind that whenever I refer to CHERI, a similar argument *also* probably applies to segmenting.
 So if you care about segmented architectures, you might care about CHERI too!)